LeeAnnEditor/o365hq/services/Shadow IT Assessment Workshop (Full - 4 consulting days, 3 days onsite).md

 Our **objective** is to deliver the Shadow IT Assessment, including:

--   Good security principals cover people, process and technology solutions.
+-   Good security principals that cover people, process, and technology solutions
--   Improve the security posture when it comes to usage of cloud applications and services.
+-   Improve the security posture when it comes to usage of cloud applications and services
--   The Assessment is based on the discovery of usage of cloud applications and services
+-   The assessment is based on the discovery of usage of cloud applications and services

-### IT Partner is responsible for
+### IT Partner responsibilities

 -   Gain an understanding of customer's cloud security objectives and requirements towards cloud usage and verify them against real usage of cloud applications and services
--   Provide guidance, recommendations and best practices on how to successfully use Microsoft Cloud App Security (CAS) to mitigate security threats that are associated with usage of cloud application and services
+-   Provide guidance, recommendations, and best practices on how to successfully use Microsoft Cloud App Security (CAS) to mitigate security threats that are associated with usage of cloud application and services
--   Provide a prioritized and actionable road-map for the customer containing proposed actions based on user impact and implementation cost
+-   Provide a prioritized and actionable road map for the customer containing proposed actions based on user impact and implementation cost
 -   Map Microsoft CAS capabilities and partner services to assessment findings, taking into account customer's security objectives and requirements

-### Client is responsible for
+### Client responsibilities

--   Information: This includes accurate, timely (within three business days or as mutually agreed upon), and complete information.
+-   Information: This includes accurate, timely (within three business days or as mutually agreed upon), and complete information
--   Access to people.
-This includes access to knowledgeable Customer personnel, including business user representatives, and access to funding if additional budget is needed to deliver project scope.
-    Access to knowledgeable personnel who manage the firewalls, can provide credentials for log extraction, and can alter firewall rules if necessary.
+-   Access to people: This includes access to knowledgeable customer personnel, including business user representatives, and access to funding if additional budget is needed to deliver project scope Access to knowledgeable personnel who manage the firewalls, can provide credentials for log extraction, and can alter firewall rules if necessary
--   Access to systems.
-This includes access to all necessary Customer work locations, networks, systems, and applications (remote and onsite)
+-   Access to systems: This includes access to all necessary customer work locations, networks, systems, and applications (remote and on-site)
--   A work environment.
-This consists of suitable work spaces, including desks, chairs, and Internet access.
+-   A work environment: This consists of suitable work spaces, including desks, chairs, and Internet access.

 ### Prerequisites

--   Office 365 tenant and Microsoft Cloud App Security service.Either customer production Office 365 tenant with CAS (through E5 license) or trial Office 365 tenant and CAS trial (for up to 30 day).
+-   Office 365 tenant and Microsoft Cloud App Security service, either customer production Office 365 tenant with CAS (through E5 license) or trial Office 365 tenant and CAS trial (for up to 30 days)
--   Access to logs from customer firewalls or proxies.
+-   Access to logs from customer firewalls or proxies
--   Infrastructure to host Log Collector (if applicable) [More info](https://docs.microsoft.com/en-us/cloud-app-security/discovery-docker) .
+-   Infrastructure to host Log Collector (if applicable) [More info](https://docs.microsoft.com/en-us/cloud-app-security/discovery-docker)

 ### Plan

-The Shadow IT Assessment typically consists of an up to a two-hour remote kick-off meeting followed by on-site assessment workshops split into three days (Day 1, 2 and 3) over up to four consecutive weeks, preceded by preparations and followed by clean-up activities.
+The Shadow IT Assessment typically consists of an up to two-hour remote kickoff meeting, followed by on-site assessment workshops split into three days (Day 1, 2, and 3) over up to four consecutive weeks, preceded by preparations and followed by clean-up activities.

-**Week One -- Kick-Off**
+**Week One -- Kickoff**

--   Introduction to the engagement: objectives, flow, responsibilities and governance.
+-   Introduction to the engagement: objectives, flow, responsibilities, and governance
--   Provide and explain pre-assessment questionnaire to the customer.
+-   Provide and explain preassessment questionnaire to the customer
--   Make key decisions on resources and tools that will be used in the engagement.
+-   Make key decisions on resources and tools that will be used in the engagement

 **Week Two -- Day 1**